Your dog uses his tail for a variety of things. But two of the most important things his tail helps with are balance and communication.

 You can speak to your vet about padding your dog’s tail (or at least the afflicted region), and there is at least one type of tail-tip protector you can use in such attempts.
 However, you may have no other choice but to have part of your dog’s tail amputated to prevent further injury and suffering.

 Has your pup ever suffered from a broken or injured tail?
-How did it happen?
+Have you ever noticed that your dog has a limp tail?
+We’d love to hear about it!
+Do you know what caused it?
 Were you able to help him heal at home, or did he require veterinary care?
-We’d love to hear all about it in the comments below.